-\cite{algerandweibull2013ecma} consider a preference evolution model with incomplete information and exogenous assortative matching.
+\citet{algerandweibull2013ecma} consider a preference evolution model with incomplete information and exogenous assortative matching.
 That is, individuals with the same preference types are matched with higher probability than those with different preference types.
 They establish that, contrary to previous findings, a preference type called \textit{homo-moralis}, which concerns both materialistic goals and moral values, is evolutionarily stable.
-In the most extreme case where there is positive assortative matching, the \textit{Kantian} preference type, which aligns with the philosophy of \cite{Kant1785}, becomes evolutionarily stable.
-It is worth noting that a \textit{Kantian} individual's dominant strategy corresponds to the symmetric efficient strategy profile in the underlying game.
-Following the literature on the evolution of assortative mating,\footnote{See for example, \cite{DieckmannDoebeli1999Nature}, \cite{Penningsetal2008AN}, \cite{deCaraetal2008AN}.} \cite{newton2017IJGT} extends \cite{algerandweibull2013ecma} by subjecting matching's degree of assortativity to evolutionary pressure.
-He demonstrates that the \textit{Kantian} preference coupled with homophily defined on the matching level can survive.
-In our model, homophily is rather defined on the more primitive preference level and we further endogenize assortativity to an individual level by employing the concept of stable matching.
-In addition, \cite{Wu2019IJGT} correlates observability of preference types with assortativity of matching exogenously.
+In the most extreme case in which there is positive assortative matching, the \textit{Kantian} preference type, which aligns with the philosophy of \citet{Kant1785}, becomes evolutionarily stable.
+It is worth noting that a Kantian individual's dominant strategy corresponds to the symmetric efficient strategy profile in the underlying game. \citet{newton2017IJGT} extends \citet{algerandweibull2013ecma} by subjecting matching's degree of assortativity to evolutionary pressure.
+He demonstrates that Kantian preference coupled with homophily defined on the matching level can survive.
+In our model, homophily is instead defined on the more primitive preference level and we further endogenize assortativity by employing the concept of stable matching.
+In addition, \citet{Wu2019IJGT} correlates the observability of preference types with the assortativity of matching exogenously.
 In contrast, our paper endogenizes such correlation.